spoike/pico8-workshop/11-what-to-do-next.md

 - Make some sound effects in the sound effect editor.
 You can play them in the game with the [`SFX` function](https://pico-8.fandom.com/wiki/Sfx).

 - You might've noticed there is a bug with the collision detection, this is because we're basing the distance calc on the upper left corner of the sprites.
-One fix is to offset that check with x:-4, y:-4.
+One fix is to offset that check or change the draw functions to draw the sprites with an offset.
+The offset is x:-4, y:-4,

 - Change some variables around, see what happens.
 Spawn more enemies at a time?
 More or less particles?